eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 ### Caching

-DataPlatform provides caching support which is enabled by default with an in-memory Caffeine cache.
+DataPlatform provides caching support, which is enabled by default with an in-memory Caffeine cache.

 ***Property: spring.cache.type***